 4. “Tell me about a patient experience that changed your life.”

 To be honest, I don’t know if this will apply to interviews in every single specialty.
 Nevertheless, the fact remains that medicine is a profession that involves, first and foremost, people.
 For the most part, how we connect with our patients is what makes medicine an art and not merely a science.
-In your four years of medical school, it is very reasonable to expect that you’ve had a meaningful interaction with at least one patient that has changed the way you approach the world, or at least practicing medicine.
+In your four years of medical school, it is very reasonable to expect that you’ve had a meaningful interaction with at least one patient that has changed the way you approach the world, or at least the practice of medicine.

-Reflect on your clinical rotations and all the patients that you have seen.
+In answering this residency interview question, reflect on your clinical rotations and all the patients that you have seen.
 Was there a novel case that nudged you towards a path of intellectual development?
 Was there a patient whose story touched your heart?
 Was there a patient who challenged you and in doing so, taught you something about yourself?

 5. “What would you do if…?”